Jelly MDHV

 Economic

-Economic damages are those that can be specifically calculated and assigned a monetary value.
+Economic damages can be precisely calculated and assigned a monetary value.
 This includes medical expenses, lost wages, property damage, and any other out-of-pocket costs associated with the accident.

 Non-economic